-When the shop first opened in the 19th century the baskets were all produced locally.
+When the shop first opened in the 19th century the baskets were all produced locally, mostly by Mr Hovell himself.
 W.E.
-Hovell was still described as a basket maker in 1969 although the firm had long ceased to make the stock it sold.
-By then the existence of the village basket maker wasn’t even a distant memory.
-The days of osiers being gathered from the local carr and willow wands being fashioned into baskets in Norfolk villages are lost in the mists of the past.
-Some baskets may still have been produced in this country after the war but by the time Hovell’s finally closed its entire stock came from the Far East.
+Hovell, as the business was officially called, was still described as a basket maker in 1969 although the firm had long ceased to make the stock it sold.
+By then the existence of the village basket maker wasn’t even a distant memory, though in the 19th century almost every village had its basket maker.
+The days of withies being gathered from the local osier carr and willow wands being fashioned into baskets in Norfolk villages are lost in the mists of the past.
+Some baskets may still have been produced in this country after the Great War, but by the time Hovell’s finally closed its doors for the last time the entire stock came from the Far East.
+It ended in 2012, when according to the owners the increasing cost of goods from Asia made its continuation uneconomic.

-A As well as the source of the goods changing the nature of the customers changed too.
-Instead of catering for the man or woman who merely needed a shopping basket to carry home their purchases from the shops it became a tourist attraction where the customers wanted ‘rustic’ goods.
+As well as the source of the goods changing, the nature of the customers changed too.
+Instead of catering for the man or woman who merely needed a shopping basket to carry home their purchases from the shops it became a tourist attraction, where the customers wanted ‘rustic’ goods to decorate their homes.
 When your shopping went home in a plastic bag you didn’t need a shopping basket for practical purposes.
-After Hovells moved out of Bridewell Alley early in the 21st century it diversified into all kinds of fancy goods and lo st much of its distinctive flavour.
-It ended in 2012 when the increasing cost of Asian goods made its continuation uneconomic.
+After Hovells moved out of Bridewell Alley early in the 21st century it diversified into all kinds of fancy goods and lost much of its distinctive flavour.

-O On the same side as John Wilson was a cafe I sometimes called into for a cup of coffee.
+On the same side as John Wilson’s shop was a cafe I sometimes called into for a cup of coffee.
 If you wished you could also have your lunch there if your tastes were simple – sausage rolls for example.
 It later became the TAJ MAHAL Indian Restaurant.
 This was opposite the west end of St Andrew’s Church.
-The church takes up all the east side of Bridewell Alley from the Bridewell itself down the hill to St Andrew’s Street.
+The church takes up all the east side of Bridewell Alley from the Bridewell Museum itself down the hill to St Andrew’s Street.
 The bottom shop in Bridewell Alley was GIBSON, a tobacconist and sweetshop.

 MEMORIES OF EAST ANGLIA